-Inside: A garden themed matching game perfect for your Earth Day, Spring, growth or gardening learning themes.
+Inside: A free, printable garden matching game perfect for your Earth Day, Spring, growth or gardening learning themes.

 This printable garden matching game is great for developing concentration, memory, vocabulary and social skills associated with game play – such as turn taking and being a gracious winner or loser!
 It can be played a number of different ways, with children of all ages, and you’ll find suggestions for playing with toddlers through to early elementary/primary grade students below.